deutschmn/buggy-tasks/README.md

-# Buggy Tasks
+# Buggy Tasks 🐞

-A simple TODO list app built using Streamlit.
+*A simple TODO list app built using Streamlit.*

+This is a **super buggy demo project** for the talk [Hello Bug, My Old Friend](https://2025.pycon.it/en/event/hello-bug-my-old-friend) (PyCon Italia 2025).
+Don't use it for real.

 ## Installation